Claim: Actress Ann-Margret autographed a tattered photo presented to her at a book signing by an ex-G.I. and thanked him for serving his country.

 If you'd like to pass on this story, feel free to do so.
 Perhaps it will help others to become aware of how important it is to acknowledge the contribution our service people make.

-According to Bruce Thompson, webmaster of Ann-Margret.com, the star's offical web site, the story is indeed true.
-His statement plus the knowledge that nothing in the tale runs contrary to the facts of her life is enough for us.
-She entertained the troops in Viet Nam as part of Bob Hope's troupe in the 1960s, and she did participate in a number of book signings at a variety of book stores when her biography, Ann-Margret: My Story, came out in 1994.
-(My Story made The New York Times best-seller list scant days after its release.)
+The book signing story presented above adheres to the facts of Ann-Margret's life, and according to Bruce Thompson, webmaster of Ann-Margret.com (the star's offical web site), it is indeed true.
+Ann-Margret entertained American servicemen in Vietnam as part of Bob Hope's traveling troupe in the 1960s, and she participated in a number of signings at book stores when her autobiography, Ann-Margret: My Story, was published in 1994.
+(My Story made the New York Times's best-seller list scant days after its release.)

-Even today she is remembered fondly by those who served in Vietnam and who were lucky enough to be in the audience for one of her shows.
-In interviews with the press, she has spoken about former G.I.s who have stepped forward to thank her for taking the time to do her part back then.
-It's not too much of a stretch to think she would in turn be thanking them.
+Ann-Margret is still remembered fondly by many of those soldiers who served in Vietnam and who were lucky enough to be in the audience for one of her shows.
+In press interviews she has often spoken about former G.I.s who have stepped forward to thank her for taking the time to do her part back then, so it's hardly a stretch to think she would be thanking them in return.